 The Korg Minilogue XD module retails for $549.

-Below, please check out some of the best selling synthesizers on Amazon, and see how well they stack up to the synths we discuss in this article:
+Below, please check out some of the best selling synthesizers online, and see how well they stack up to the synths we discuss in this article:

 The Grandmother is one of the newest analog synthesizers by Moog, and has been a huge hit in the synth community.
 It is a semi-modular, monophonic beast, with components modelled after Moog’s old modular synthesizer systems.
 It has a very high quality, full size 32 key synth-action velocity-sensitive keybed, and includes 6 patch cables.
 At first glance, the Moog Grandmother has a very simple layout.